Skip to main content

 Saving Energy During the HolidaysSaving Energy is Saving Money

 Interested in saving money this holiday season?
-The Office of the Ohio Consumers’ Counsel (OCC) offers some energy-saving tips so that you can spend less on your utility bills to free up money for gift-giving.
+The Office of the Ohio Consumers’ Counsel (OCC) offers some energy-saving tips to save on utility bills to free up money for gift-giving.

 Lighting, heating, cooling, and major appliances account for almost all the energy used in an average home.
-And the holidays can inflate your bill with increased heating costs, increased appliance use, and additional lighting around your home.
+And the holidays can inflate utility bills with increased heating costs, increased appliance use, and additional lighting around the home.

 Lighting